 Mustapha has new shirts and pants.
 He has 15 different outfits in all.
 If he has three pairs of pants, how many shirts does Mustapha have?

-\[15 \div 3 = ?\;{\rm{ou}}\;3\; \times ? = 15\]
+\[15 \div 3 = ?\;{\rm{or}}\;3\; \times ? = 15\]

 Equal-Sharing - Tree Diagram

-\[15 \div 3 = 5\;{\rm{ou}}\;3\; \times 5 = 15\]
+\[15 \div 3 = 5\;{\rm{or}}\;3\; \times 5 = 15\]

 Mustapha has 5 shirts.

-Source: Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 10-11.

-The concept of remainder
+The Concept of Remainder

 In a division, the concept of a remainder arises when the quotient is not a whole number.
-For example, \(10\; \div \;3\; = \;3\;{\rm{ with \;1 \; remainder \; or\; 3}} \frac{1}{3}\) .
-For many students, the remainder is just a number that appears in the "recipe" for division (for example, \(123\; \div \;5\; = \;24\;{\rm{with \; a \; remainder\; of }}\;{\rm{3}}\)).
+For example, \(10\; \div \;3\; = \;3\) with 1 remainder or \(3 \frac{1}{3}\) .
+For many students, the remainder is just a number that appears in the "recipe" for division (for example, \(123\; \div \;5\; = \;24\) with a remainder of 3).

-However, when the operation arises from a context, the remainder must be considered in order to adequately address the problem.
+However, when the operation arises from a context, the remainder must be considered in order to adequately answer the problem.
 Thus, students can develop the ability to deal with the remainder if they are in a problem-solving situation.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
-87.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
+86.

 Example